dottjt/plastic/other/unused/04-apartment-unused.md

 , inspite of clearly offering more than just a rag of sincere physical extrapolation.
 I mean, I was wearing .

 my confirmation of God's existence.
 Basking in

+like a lollygag of harmless spiders pouring from a busted sac of deflated extradition.
+Tickling their prey into a folly of flawless submission.